pipcet/m1/README.md

 ### USB host mode: supported
 ### USB power-receiving mode: not supported

 Charging works if power supply is connected at boot time and never disconnected.

+Charging also works if the relevant port is removed from the device tree and thus left untouched by Linux.

 ### Storage
 #### NVME storage: supported